 Unicorn AIM IHT ISA

 The Unicorn AIM IHT ISA is a portfolio of AIM shares that combine the tax benefits of ISAs (tax-free income and growth) with the IHT protection some AIM shares enjoy.

 - The manager, Chris Hutchinson, is one of the best known and most experienced investors on AIM

 - Seeks the “blue chips” of AIM: profitable, dividend-paying companies

 - Income or growth portfolios available: any income will be paid tax-free, quarterly

 - Save up to 3.5% on the initial charge

 Unicorn Asset Management is a specialist in UK smaller companies.
-About a third of the £1 billion Unicorn manages is in AIM stocks.
+About a quarter of the £1.4 billion Unicorn manages is in AIM stocks.
 Unicorn’s AIM VCT is the UK’s largest.
 The Unicorn AIM IHT portfolios were launched in 2016 and are managed by Chris Hutchinson, who is also the lead manager for the Unicorn AIM VCT.